muehlenb/BlendPCR/Readme.md

  - **Azure Kinect SDK 1.41**: Required to load and stream the CWIPC-SXR dataset.

 ### Optional:
  - **CUDA Toolkit 12.1:** CUDA Kernels are currently only used for a *SpatialHoleFiller*, *ErosionFilter* and *ClippingFilter*.
-We have reimplemented these filters as GLSL passes in case of `BlendPCR`, so even without CUDA the same visual quality is achieved as presented in the paper.
+We have reimplemented these filters as GLSL passes in case of **BlendPCR**, so even without CUDA almost the same visual quality is achieved as presented in the paper.

 *Additionally, this project uses small open-source libraries that we have directly integrated into our source code, so no installation is required.
 You can find them in the `lib` folder.
 A big thank you to the developers of